daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to customize the color and style of the visual emphasis applied to synchronized text during embedded audio playback, if synchronized text is available.
+#### The user must be able to customize the color and style of the visual emphasis applied to synchronized text during embedded audio playback, if synchronized text is available

 The user must be able to adjust the visual emphasis of the synchronized text and audio.